 :quality(70)/cloudfront-us-east-1.images.arcpublishing.com/shawmedia/MS2JELE3DZA4LFYXMDCYNH7VPI.jpg)

-Before the benches emptied with just under four minutes to play, the Knights had made 20 of their 40 shot attempts.
-They finished hitting 64% [32 of 50], led by get-to-the-rim senior guard Marshawn Cocroft, who sank 11 of 13 overall, all three of his tries from beyond the arc and finished with a game-high 25 points.
+Before the benches emptied with just under four minutes to play, the Knights made 20 of their 40 shot attempts.
+They finished hitting 64% [32 of 50], led by senior guard Marshawn Cocroft, who sank 11 of 13 overall and all three of his 3s, and he finished with a game-high 25 points.

-Kaneland’s 6-9 junior Jeffrey Hassan made 7 of 8, including a trio of thunderous dunks, for 14 points while grabbing six rebounds and blocking three shots.
+Kaneland’s 6-9 junior Jeffrey Hassan made 7 of 8 field goals, including three thunderous dunks, for 14 points while grabbing six rebounds and blocking three shots.
 Connor Kimme added 12 points and six rebounds, and Isaiah Gipson scored eight points.

 :quality(70)/cloudfront-us-east-1.images.arcpublishing.com/shawmedia/K3GMOTZBQVEWPIISXEPQJJJ4XY.jpg)

-Ottawa led 17-16 after the opening quarter, as Colt Bryson swished two triples, part of his 10-point frame, while Owen Sanders added the other seven.
+Ottawa led 17-16 after the first quarter, as Colt Bryson swished two 3s, part of his 10-point quarter, while Owen Sanders added the other seven.

-The Pirates held a 22-21 advantage after a layup by Jack Carroll with 5 minutes, 30 seconds showing on the second-quarter clock, but from there Kaneland scored 16 of the game’s next 19 points, starting with a Hassan breakaway, two-handed slam to hold a 37-25 lead at the intermission.
+The Pirates held a 22-21 advantage after a layup by Jack Carroll with 5 minutes, 30 seconds left in the second quarter.
+But from there, Kaneland scored 16 of the game’s next 19 points, starting with a Hassan breakaway two-handed slam to hold a 37-25 lead at the intermission.

-Kaneland hit all 10 of its shots in the second and was 17 for 20 shooting for the first half.
+Kaneland hit all 10 of its shots in the second quarter and was 17 for 20 shooting in the first half.

-The hosts closed to 40-31 in the opening two minutes of the third on consecutive hoops by Hezekiah Joachim and Carroll, but a Cocroft trey, two drives by Hassan and a wing 3 from Jalen Carter helped the visitors lead 52-36 heading to the fourth.
+The hosts closed to 40-31 in the opening two minutes of the third on consecutive hoops by Hezekiah Joachim and Carroll, but a Cocroft 3, two drives by Hassan and a wing 3 from Jalen Carter helped the visitors lead 52-36 heading into the fourth.

-The teams traded baskets to begin the final period before Kaneland exploded on a 14-0 burst.
+The teams traded baskets to begin the fourth quarter before Kaneland went on a 14-0 burst.

 Carroll led Ottawa with 15 points, including three 3s, while Sanders had 11 points and seven rebounds.
 Bryson had 10 points.

-“Kaneland is just a very good team, and there is a reason they haven’t lost a game all year and are ranked (AP No. 3) in Class 3A.
+“Kaneland is just a very good team, and there is a reason they haven’t lost a game all year and are ranked [No. 3 in AP] in Class 3A.

 “I thought we did a lot of good things that we can build off of going forward.”

-Both teams finish league and regular-season play Friday with Kaneland at L-P, while Ottawa hosts Rochelle.
+Both teams finish regular-season play Friday with Kaneland at L-P, and Ottawa hosting Rochelle.

 :quality(70)/cloudfront-us-east-1.images.arcpublishing.com/shawmedia/IXUGECSGUNATPCZSGIWOF5ATMA.jpg)